Fibrobacterota: Phylogeny and comparative genomic studies

-Although Fibrobacterota is currently recognized as a distinct phylum, phylogenetic studies based RpoC and Gyrase B protein sequences, indicate that Fibrobacter succinogenes is closely related to the species from the phyla Bacteroidetes and Chlorobi.
-The species from these three phyla also branch in the same position based upon conserved signature indels in a number of important proteins.
-Lastly and most importantly, comparative genomic studies have identified two conserved signature indels (a 5-7 amino acid insert in the RpoC protein and a 13-16 amino acid insertion in serine hydroxymethyltransferase) and one signature protein (PG00081) that are uniquely shared by all of the species from these three phyla.
-All of these results provide compelling evidence that the species from these three phyla shared a common ancestor exclusive of all other bacteria and it has been proposed that they should all recognized as part of a single “FCB”superphylum.
+Although Fibrobacterota is recognized as a distinct phylum, phylogenetic studies based on RpoC and DNA gyrase B protein sequences indicate that it is related to the phyla Bacteroidota and Chlorobiota.
+Species from these three phyla also cluster together based on conserved signature indels in several proteins.
+Comparative genomic studies identified two conserved signature indels—a five- to seven-amino-acid insert in the RpoC protein and a 13- to 16-amino-acid insertion in serine hydroxymethyltransferase—and one signature protein (PG00081) shared by species from these phyla.
+These results support the placement of Fibrobacterota, Bacteroidota, and Chlorobiota in the FCB group.